-Louise Rasmussen is a senior scientist at Global Cognition.
+Louise Rasmussen is a principal scientist at Global Cognition.
 Rasmussen is fascinated by the creative ways people interact with their environments and with others to accomplish tasks and to become smarter.
 She continues to investigate this broad topic in a variety of domains.

 One line of Rasmussen’s research has looked at how people overcome obstacles when they interact with technology.
 Computers and displays that do not present information in the ways we expect can be real hurdles to finding and making sense of the information we need to accomplish a task.
 In grad school Rasmussen designed a study that showed how two people collaborating on a task can use communication to make up for the deficits of a poor display.
 In her current work, Rasmussen enjoys discovering ways to represent complex ideas in graphics and writing that make them easier to digest.